SubhamDas332/Speech-recognition-project/README.md

 print(f"Transcription: {transcription}")

-Training
+Training Reproduction

-To reproduce the training results:
+To reproduce the training results using the optimized pipeline:

 python train_1b_optimized.py